 There’s no denying these suites are a huge leap forward from its other, outdated business class seats.
-And luckily, Delta is going all out with these new suites, putting them on more aircraft, new and old, and making them available on more routes every month.
+And luckily, Delta is going all out with these new suites, putting them on more aircraft, new and old, and making them available on more long-haul routes month after month.

 But just how good are they?
 I found out firsthand on a recent flight from Tokyo-Haneda (HND) to Minneapolis-St. Paul (MSP) on one of Delta’s retrofitted Boeing 777s.
-We’ll have a full review in the coming days, but wanted to give readers a glimpse of what it’s like.
+Spoiler alert: They’re pretty darn impressive.

 The Suites are Sweet